-To access the grounds, families are required to produce a Recreation Passport.
-Recreation Passports are available at a cost of $11 at the time of vehicle renewals for Michigan residents.
-The $11 fee permits entrance to any Michigan state park for a period of one full year.
+To access the grounds, you'll need a Recreation Passport.
+These are available for $11 for residents, either at the gate or when they renew their vehicle license, and allows entry into any state park for a year.
 Visitors from out of state may pay $9 to obtain a daily pass, or can purchase a Recreation Passport for a year of park use for $32.

 Dogs visiting Orchard Beach State Park are required to be current on immunizations, and have a valid license tag.
 Be sure to have enough drinking water on hand, and clean-up bags, and always pick up whatever your pup leaves behind.

 If you're looking for a great vacation getaway for Fido and the whole family, bring the clan to visit Orchard Beach State Park!